What is the Illinois Homestead Exemption?

 Homestead Exemption in Chapter 7

-Unfortunately, if you have a lot of equity in your home while filing for Ch.
-7, you will likely be forced to sell the house to pay off your creditors with the proceeds.
+Unfortunately, if you have a lot of equity in your home while filing for Chapter 7, you will likely be forced to sell the house to pay off your creditors with the proceeds.
 If this is the case, Chapter 13 may offer better protection.

 Homestead Exemption in Chapter 13